Surf Forecasts:

 Table - best surf conditions forecast for Fox Hill Point over the next 16 days.

 Alright, Rusty here again.
-Let’s break down the same stretch for Fox Hill Point, but in the old numbers.
+Let’s talk Fox Hill Point in feet and degrees.

 Rusty.